Plant DetailShow Menu

 Quick ID Hints:

-• Flowers broad diameter, short-tubed, scarlet
+• Flowers broad diameter, short-tubed, star-shaped

 VIDEO Created by Elisabeth Meyer for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.